 A little stress is par for the course, but there are some things parents can do to help their teen study for the SAT and ACT exams.

 Deciding how to prepare for the SAT and ACT exams can be overwhelming, so your child might welcome a bit of help.
 Sit down together and research the best ways to get ready for the test.
 Those include:

-These additional steps—while potentially not as important as the weeks and months of studying leading up to the test—help students to be physically ready, energetic and alert during such an important time.
+These additional steps—while potentially not as important as the weeks and months of studying leading up to the test—help students to be physically ready, energetic, and alert during such an important time.

-That way if your child has a good GPA and great extracurriculars and has written a stellar essay to boot, having fantastic SAT or ACT exam scores will just be icing on an already appealing cake.
+That way if your child has a good GPA, great extracurriculars, and has written a stellar essay to boot, having fantastic SAT or ACT exam scores will just be icing on an already appealing cake.

 Part of helping your child through SAT and ACT testing is understanding how the process works yourself.
-That means being prepared for your child to take the test more than once (potentially up to the three times even, as is sometimes recommended by Peterson's, a college resource center), and understand that nerves can play a big part in not doing as well the first time around.
+That means being prepared for your child to take the test more than once (potentially up to three times even, as is sometimes recommended by Peterson's, a college resource center), and understand that nerves can play a big part in not doing as well the first time around.